AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

  - `Config.defaultPermission`: Default permision set for `this.can` in commands permissions
  - `Config.permissionExceptions`: Exceptions for commands permissions
  - `Config.botguide`: Bot commands guide link
+ - `Config.pmhelp`: Help message said when users pm the bot with no commands

 **Language Config**
  - `Config.language`: Set default language